 Conducting due diligence

-Procurement teams are often asked to conduct due diligence to evaluate potential savings and supply chain benefits associated with a potential merger or acquisition.
+Procurement teams are often tasked with conducting due diligence to evaluate potential savings and supply chain benefits during a merger or acquisition.
+During this discovery phase, they should review the target company’s spend, supplier contracts, relationships, purchasing processes, and supply chain synergies or challenges.

 Staffing up